-New Research: Bats Harbor Hundreds Of Coronaviruses And Spillovers Aren't Rare
+New Research: Bats Harbor Hundreds Of Coronaviruses, And Spillovers Aren't Rare

 Olival, who is with the nonprofit research group EcoHealth Alliance, was there to trap bats and collect samples of their body fluids.
 He and his collaborators would then test the samples for viruses.
 Bats are known for carrying some dangerous ones, particularly viruses that have the potential to kick off global outbreaks through what's called "spillovers" — instances of an animal virus jumping into a human.